sofa-framework/Optimus/ReadMe.md

 Examples
 --------

-In general, Optimus scenes are written in Python (occasionally in XML).
-It is highly recommended to use YAML (Python module) to define parameters of scenes.
+In general, Optimus scenes are written in Python(3) (occasionally in XML).
+It is recommended to use YAML (Python module) to define parameters of scenes.
 Enormously increases the efficiency and avoids mishaps.

 Examples are given folder examples: